 Doing work experience is one of the best ways to learn a lot about the world of work very quickly.

-If you want work experience that gives you information about different ways to enter a particular job or industry and to build a rewarding career in a particular role, you can:
+If you want work experience that gives you information about how you can build a rewarding career in a particular role, you can:

-- Visiting an employer’s premises or work site for a workplace tour.
-Enquire through your school or approach an employer directly.
+- Visit an employer’s premises or work site for a workplace tour.
+Ask through your school or approach an employer directly.

-- Attending career talks by employers and workers.
+- Attend career talks by employers and workers.
 Look for industry networking events online or talk to employers at career or jobs expos.
 Check out our article Five tips for career development networking.

-- Interviewing an expert.
+- Interview an expert.
 Talk to someone working in your industry or job of choice to find out about their pathway and what the job is really like.

 If you want work experience that gets you involved in the day-to-day realities of a particular job or industry, think about:

 - Job shadowing.
 This gives you an idea of the daily tasks and interactions in the role.

 - Doing a formal work experience placement with an employer in your field of interest.
 This can be organised through your school or education provider.